 A commercial grease trap consists of several parts.
 One of these parts is the lid which is often removed with a crowbar/wrench during cleaning.
 There are some grease trap lids that are attached with bolts.

 There are also molded plastic traps that are usually snapped off during cleaning.

 A grease trap also consists of baffles whose main function is to separate the flow of wastewater in the grease trap tank.
 Because fats, oils, and grease are lighter than water, they rise to the top of the trap tank.
 Ultimately, allowing cleaner sewage water to pass via the trap before entering the sewer system.

 If it is an outdoor trap, it will have a pvc pipe fitting called an “outlet T”.
-Without this device, the grease trap cannot do its job.
+Without this device, the grease trap cannot do its job, causing plumbing issues.
 This piece of pvc ensures that the water leaving the trap is coming from the middle of the grease trap and none of the food solids on the bottom or the floating grease on the top are getting into the sewer system.

 The Procedure for Cleaning a Grease Trap